 The polygamy question is a tough one to answer, and missionaries should know it’s okay to say they don’t know all the reasons why.
 We know Joseph Smith was a prophet of God, and we know it came as a commandment from God.
 As a missionary, the conversation should then turn to helping the investigator gain their own testimony of Joseph Smith which can be gained by reading the Book of Mormon and praying to know its truthfulness. (see my previous post on The Power of the Book of Mormon)

-Finally, I’ll leave you with two video clips.
-The first is from President Hinckley’s October 1998 General Conference talk where he reiterated the Church’s position against polygamy.
-The second video is from Truman Madsen where he explains more of the history of Mormon polygamy and the doctrinal reason’s why Joseph Smith was commanded to do it.[youtube]http://www.youtube.com/watch?v=DJCwV2UaDi8[/youtube]
+Finally, I’ll leave you with a video clip from President Hinckley’s October 1998 General Conference talk where he reiterated the Church’s position against polygamy.